Travel Gallery – an introduction

 “The call of the desert to the thinker of the city has always been irresistible.
 I don’t think they find God there … but they hear more distinctly in solitude the living verb they carry within themselves.”

 We had six weeks.
 We planned to follow the coastline from our home in Torquay all the way to Perth camping as much as possible by the beach.
-We would then travel north to Kalbarri before heading inland on the Great Central 4WD Track to Uluru.
+Then we would travel north to Kalbarri before heading inland on the Great Central 4WD Track to Uluru.